 Here is the list you’ve all been waiting for.
 The best DSLR camera for beginners.
 We look at each camera in-depth and give you an honest overview, so you can make a definitive choice.

-Don’t forget to use our DSLR camera guide: What to look for when buying a DSLR? to help you make an informed decision.
+Don’t forget to use our DSLR camera guide: What to look for when buying a DSLR? to help you make an informed decision when looking at purchasing an entry level DSLR for beginner filmmakers.

 Why the Canon EOS 2000D DSLR?

-We filmed this commercial for Sage Appliances using the Canon EOS 2000D, you can watch it here.
+We filmed this commercial for Sage Appliances using the Canon EOS 2000D, you can watch it below.

 Get those shots out there and don’t forget to get a high-quality SD card to capture as much as you can.
 This makes it a good beginner camera.